PostgREST/postgrest/api.rst

   { "a": 1, "b": 2 }

 The keys of the object match the parameter names.
 Note that PostgreSQL converts parameter names to lowercase unless you quote them like :sql:`CREATE FUNCTION foo("mixedCase" text) ...`.
+You can also call a function that takes a single parameter of type json by sending the header :code:`Prefer: params=single-object` with your request.
+That way the JSON request body will be used as the single argument.

 .. note::